mendix/docs/content/refguide/published-odata-resource.md

 {{% /alert %}}

 Attributes of published entities are nillable by default.
 This means that if their value is **empty** then they will be encoded as explicit nulls in the OData content.
-If you deselect the **nillable** column, the attribute cannot be **empty** (otherwise a runtime error would occur).++check the key names.++
+If you deselect the **nillable** column, the attribute cannot be **empty** (otherwise a runtime error would occur).

 {{% alert type="info" %}}